Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - Leverage subindex unchanged (tight) at +0.25

 The Chicago Fed's Adjusted Index's real break-even point is roughly -0.25.
 In the leverage index, a negative number is good, a positive poor.
 The historical breakeven point has been -0.5 for the unadjusted Index.
-In early April ago all turned negative.
+In early April, all turned negative.
 In the past month, there has been a rebound.
-The un-adjusted Index turned positive, and for the past three weeks the Adjusted Index improved to neutral.
+The unadjusted Index turned positive, and for the past three weeks, the Adjusted Index improved to neutral.

 Short leading indicators